Data Product creation

 You can define different policies according to the environment.
 So be sure to select the right environment before launching tests!

-Inspecting failed policies checks
+Inspecting a failed test

-After you click on Launch Test, the Preview | Test panel will show a list of all policy checks performed.
-If any of them failed during a test, the status of the test will be KO, as shown below.
+If any of them fails during a test, the status of the test will be KO

 Each failing check contains detailed information about the error.
 To open the details of the error, click on the failed check: